ienjoymostofit/AGDR/README.md

   - `base_url`: "https://api.openai.com/v1/"
   - `model_name`: "gpt-4", "gpt-3.5-turbo", "gpt-4o-mini", etc.
   - `api_key`: Your OpenAI API key.
+  - `prefix_message`: Optional message to prepend to the prompt.

 - For local models (e.g., Ollama):
   - `base_url`: "http://localhost:11434/v1/"
   - `model_name`: The name of the model you have pulled from Ollama (e.g., "llama2", "mistral", "openthinker:7b-q8_0", "granite-embedding:30m-en-fp16", etc.).
   - `api_key`:  A dummy value like "dummy" can be used.
+  - `prefix_message`: Optional message to prepend to the prompt.

 **Important notes on model configuration:**

-*   The `REASONING_MODEL_CONFIG` and `ENTITY_EXTRACTION_MODEL_CONFIG` settings define which models are used for reasoning and entity extraction, respectively.
+*   The `REASONING_MODEL_CONFIG`, `ENTITY_EXTRACTION_MODEL_CONFIG`, and `CONFLICT_RESOLUTION_MODEL_CONFIG` settings define which models are used for reasoning, entity extraction, and conflict resolution, respectively.
 You can use different models for these tasks.
 *   The `EMBEDDING_MODEL_CONFIG` specifies the model used for generating text embeddings.
 *   Different models may require different reasoning tag formats.
 Ensure that the `THINK_TAGS` setting is correctly configured to match the output format of your reasoning model.
 Refer to the model's documentation for the correct tags.
 Some example configurations are provided in the `.env.example` file.
+*   The `prefix_message` field in the model configurations allows you to prepend a message to the prompt.
+This can be useful for models that require a specific prefix to function correctly.

 ### Reasoning Trace Format